zeta9044/zeta9044.github.io/_posts/2023-09-21-Java_Version_Compatibility_Issue_blog.md

 Here's a breakdown of the error:

-1. `java.lang.UnsupportedClassVersionError`: This is the type of error.
+1. {% raw %}`java.lang.UnsupportedClassVersionError`{% endraw %}: This is the type of error.
 It occurs when the JVM (Java Virtual Machine) tries to load a class file that was compiled with a newer version of the Java compiler than the JVM supports.

-2. `com/ids/startup/Bootstrap has been compiled by a more recent version of the Java Runtime (class file version 55.0)`: This tells you that the class `com.ids.startup.Bootstrap` was compiled using Java 11 (class file version 55.0 corresponds to Java 11).
+2. {% raw %}`com/ids/startup/Bootstrap has been compiled by a more recent version of the Java Runtime (class file version 55.0)`{% endraw %}: This tells you that the class {% raw %}`com.ids.startup.Bootstrap`{% endraw %} was compiled using Java 11 (class file version 55.0 corresponds to Java 11).

-3. `this version of the Java Runtime only recognizes class file versions up to 52.0`: This tells you that your current Java runtime supports class files up to version 52.0, which corresponds to Java 8.
+3. {% raw %}`this version of the Java Runtime only recognizes class file versions up to 52.0`{% endraw %}: This tells you that your current Java runtime supports class files up to version 52.0, which corresponds to Java 8.

 ### Solution: